fsiegrist/devops-bootcamp-07-docker/demo-projects/deploy-docker-application/README.md

 ```

 Step 2: Copy the `docker-compose.yaml` file:\
-Switch to a server / directory where you want to run the application and copy the `docker-compose.yaml` file from the `deploy-docker-application` folder into this directory.
+Switch to a server / directory where you want to run the application and copy the [docker-compose.yaml](./docker-compose.yaml) file into this directory.

 Step 3: Run the application
 ```sh